Shadowcraft Program Details

 WHAT TO EXPECT

 On in-person days we will be spending most of our time outside regardless of weather.
-When you leave your tent or car, please bring all the food, water and gear you need to be out the entire day, as well as the “Top Priority” items from the gear list.
+When you leave your tent or car, please bring whatever food, water and gear you need to be out for the day, as well as the “Top Priority” items from the gear list.
 Be prepared to dress in layers so that you can adjust easily.
 Expect that you may get muddy and wet.

-In-person class days will be a mix of embodied learning, group storytelling and sharing, and various other experiential components.
+In-person class days will be a mix of embodied learning, group sharing, and various other experiential components.

 FACILITIES